 You still get a single-speed gearbox feeding power to the front wheels, but the 0-62mph time of the more powerful Zoe is now under ten seconds for the first time.
 Not hot hatch fast but usefully quicker when driving outside of the city.

-To that end Renault says going from 50 to 75mph, like when you’re joining a motorway or overtaking something on a country road, is now 2.2 seconds quicker than before.
-It feels livelier too, responding quickly and confidently to a prod of the throttle.
+Renault says going from 50 to 75mph, like when you’re joining a motorway or overtaking something on a country road, is now 2.2 seconds quicker than before, but the impact on range might make you think twice anyway.
+It feels livelier than the previous Zoe, responding quickly and confidently to a prod of the throttle.
 The old car wasn’t painfully slow but it always felt like it was building to a peak that never arrived.

 You also now get access to a stronger regenerative braking ‘B’ mode, which, in truth is not as powerful as the Nissan Leaf’s one-pedal driving set up, but it certainly slows the car down more abruptly when you take your foot off the accelerator.
 So much so that you need to carefully mete out its effects in order to not tip the suspension balance into a nosedive.